Esat Oktay Yıldıran: Historical interpretation

-Assassination of Esat Otkay
+Assassination of Esat Oktay Yıldıran

 Esat Oktay Yıldıran's grave with the inscription: "The courageous, good-doer, Kemalist, heroic Turkish officer who was martyred on October 22nd, 1988 by anarchists who wanted to split the indivisible Turkish motherland."

 On 22 October 1988, Yıldıran was on a public bus which stopped by at a station, and 2 suspects entered the bus and sat behind him.
 After the bus halted at another stop, moments later the doors opened one of the two suspects opened fired.
 He was shot dead on the bus in Ümraniye, Istanbul.

 According to some reports, his firing assassin yelled "Laz Kemal sends his greetings" (referring to one of the inmates, Kemal Pir) before shooting him.
 He died in front of his wife and two children.
 On the 26th of October, he was buried and declared a martyr by the government.

-The PKK took responsibility of the attack, after a anonymous man contacted the Cumhuriyet Gazétte later that day and stated that; "Esat Oktay Yıldıran, who was punished in Kısıklı today, was killed by the PKK.
-Bijî Partiya Karkerên Kurdistanê!
-(Long live the Kurdistan Worker‘s Party!)"
+The PKK took responsibility of the attack, after a anonymous man contacted the Cumhuriyet Gazétte later that day and stated that; "Esat Oktay Yıldıran, who was punished in Kısıklı today, was killed by the PKK."
 As a result, the two suspects were identified as members of the PKK, but never fully identified and were never caught.